mvaganov/thinkwithtools/curriculum.md

 ## Class 5: Clarity and Knowledge Representation
 <details><summary>Review Reviewing the Reviewers</summary><ul>
-  <li> have each student identify which AI tool got the best reviews on their review site. ask each student "does the review seem credible?"
+  <li> Have each student identify which AI tool got the best reviews on their review site.
+Ask each student "Does the review seem credible?"
-  <li> did anything about the AI output surprise anyone?
+  <li> Did anything about the AI output surprise anyone?
 </ul></details>
 <details><summary>Ask AI for step-by-step instructions (simple and complex)</summary><ul>
-<li> Ask the AI how to do something "simple", and provide step by step instructions. for example: "give me instructions for how to make a peanutbutter sandwich".
+<li> Ask the AI how to do something "simple", and provide step by step instructions.
+For example: "give me instructions for how to make a peanutbutter sandwich".
-<li> Discuss with the class if everything is correct. talk about things the AI may have missed.
+<li> Discuss with the class if everything is correct.
+Talk about things the AI may have missed.
 <li> ask the AI how to do something more specific that you know how to do, like defeat a difficult boss from your favorite game. if you don't know what to ask, ask the LLM to provide a list of topics that an average human is probably much more knowledgable about than an LLM.
 </ul></details>
 <details><summary>Compare AI steps to human knowledge</summary><ul>